huilinghe19/sardana_practise/jive/serialLine/Readme.md

 In  copley/hhl/1 ::SendComand()
 """
 It can work, but the result is not stable.
 So do not use many different things in one command.
 The function of the command is just a certain function, not a complex function.

+4.Commands

+Reset: "r"
+Check Motion: "g r0xA0" if the answer is "v 0", it means motion stop, "v ..." means in motion.